 Dr. Krishna Udayakumar is the founding Director of the Duke Global Health Innovation Center, focused on generating deeper evidence and support for the study, scaling, and adaptation of health innovations and policy reforms globally.
 He is also Executive Director of Innovations in Healthcare, a non-profit co-founded by Duke, McKinsey & Company, and the World Economic Forum, leading the organization’s work to curate and scale the impact of transformative health solutions globally.

 At Duke University, Dr. Udayakumar holds the rank of Associate Professor of Global Health and Medicine, and is a core faculty member of the Duke-Margolis Center for Health Policy.
 He is also Associate Professor at Duke-NUS Medical School Singapore.
 His work has been published in leading academic journals such as the New England Journal of Medicine, Health Affairs, and Academic Medicine.

-He was born in Bangalore, India, and moved to the United States with his family at the age of seven, growing up in Virginia.
-Udayakumar is a Phi Beta Kappa graduate of the University of Virginia, having received his bachelor’s degree in interdisciplinary studies with distinction in 1999.
-He received both an MD from the Duke University School of Medicine and an MBA (with a concentration in health sector management) from the Fuqua School of Business at Duke University in 2004, where he was a Fuqua Scholar.
-Udayakumar completed his residency training in internal medicine at Duke and served as assistant chief resident at the Durham VA Medical Center before joining the faculty of Duke University.
+Born in Bangalore, India, Dr. Udayakumar spent his childhood in Virginia, and is a Phi Beta Kappa graduate of the University of Virginia, with a bachelor’s degree in interdisciplinary studies with distinction.
+He received both an MD and an MBA (with a concentration in Health Sector Management) from Duke University, where he was a Fuqua Scholar.
+Dr. Udayakumar completed his residency training in internal medicine at Duke and served as Assistant Chief Resident at the Durham VA Medical Center before joining the faculty of Duke University.